 No More Rescues

-No one wants to be the person who invested hundreds of thousands of their company’s dollars into a new website, application or digital asset and then have it fail to meet its expectations.
+No one wants to be the person who is in-charge of investing tens (or hundreds) of thousands of their company's dollars into a new website, application or digital asset… only to have it fail to meet its expectations.

 Even fewer people want to be the ones to then tell their management team the project needs even more investment – sometimes, as much as the initial expenditure – to fix the problems; or worse, start over.

 Unfortunately, we get far too many of these types of projects.
 In the web industry, we call them "rescues".
 They are every bit as horrible as they sound... but there’s good news; They can be prevented.